 At the recommended dose of 1800 mg in multiple myeloma patients, the absolute bioavailability of DARZALEX solution for subcutaneous injection is 69%, with an absorption rate of 0.012 hour-1, with peak concentrations occurring at 70 to 72 h (Tmax).
 At the recommended dose of 1800 mg in AL amyloidosis patients, the absolute bioavailability was not estimated, the absorption rate constant was 0.77 day-1 (8.31% CV) and peak concentrations occurred at 3 days.

-The model predicted mean estimate of the volume of distribution for the central compartment was 5.25 L (36.9% CV) and peripheral compartment (V2) was 3.78 L in daratumumab monotherapy, and the modeled mean estimate of the volume of distribution for V1 was 4.36 L (28.0% CV) and V2 was 2.80 L when daratumumab was administered in combination with pomalidomide and dexamethasone in multiple myeloma patients.
+The model predicted mean estimate of the volume of distribution for the central compartment was 5.25 L (36.9% CV) and peripheral compartment (V2) was 3.78 L in daratumumab monotherapy, and the modelled mean estimate of the volume of distribution for V1 was 4.36 L (28.0% CV) and V2 was 2.80 L when daratumumab was administered in combination with pomalidomide and dexamethasone in multiple myeloma patients.
 In AL amyloidosis patients, the model estimated apparent volume of distribution after subcutaneous administration is 10.8 L (3.1% CV).
 These results suggest that daratumumab is primarily localised to the vascular system with limited extravascular tissue distribution.

 Metabolism and elimination